fsharp/fslang-design/RFCs/FS-1128-better-interpolated-triple-quoted-strings.md

 # Unresolved questions

 1. Do we want to also provide a way to easily input percent signs in interpolated string literals?
+2. Should we extend this feature to regular (single-quoted) string literals as well in addition to triple quoted strings?

 # Links